 During August, 37.6% of Americans considered themselves Republicans.
 That’s up from 34.9% in July and 35.4% in June.
 It’s also the largest number of Republicans ever recorded by Rasmussen Report since monthly tracking began in November 2002.
 The previous peak for the GOP was 37.3% in September 2004.
 See History of Party Trends.

-The Rasmussen Consumer Index, which measures consumer confidence on a daily basis, dropped two points on Wednesday to 96.3.
-Consumer confidence is down two points from a week ago and a unchanged from a month ago, but is down six points from three months ago.
+The Rasmussen Consumer Index, which measures consumer confidence on a daily basis, gained two points on Sunday reaching 101.3.
+Consumer confidence also was up six points from a week ago, five points from a month ago and two points from three months ago.

-The Rasmussen Investor Index dropped one point on Wednesday to 111.6.
-Investor confidence is down two points from a week ago, but is virtually unchanged from a month ago.
-The investor index is down five points from three months ago.
+The Rasmussen Investor Index rose four points on Sunday to 121.3.
+Investor confidence is up 10 points points from a week ago, 15 points from a month ago and six points from three months ago.

 Americans are feeling better about their finances this month than one year ago when their confidence hit an all-time low, according to the COUNTRY Financial Security Index®.
 The Index inched up 0.8 points to 65.9 in August after slipping 1.1 points in June.
 This comes exactly one year after the Index reached its lowest reading ever at 62.4.
 This uptick in confidence also marks the first August increase since 2008 and the highest August Index reading since that year.

-Republicans still hold a five-point lead over Democrats on the Generic Congressional Ballot for the week ending December 8.
+Democrats hold a three-point lead over Republicans on the latest Generic Congressional Ballot.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from December 2-8, 2013.
+The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from February 24-March 2, 2014.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

 In the final full month of his Presidency, just 13% of American adults said they Strongly Approved of the way that George W. Bush performed his job as president.
 Forty-three percent (43%) Strongly Disapproved.